Weapons Technician - Land

 - Care and use of common and special tools and electrical test equipment

 - Maintenance of small arms, mortars, recoilless rifles, towed field guns, and turret systems for armoured fighting vehicles

 - Basic identification and handling of ammunition

 - Basic Soldiering skills, including fieldcraft, rescue techniques and first aid and

 - Operation of light armoured vehicles, armoured reconnaissance vehicles and armoured personnel carriers

-Weapons Technicians are posted to a unit on a Canadian Forces Base for about 18 months of on-job training which resembles a civilian apprenticeship program.
+Weapons Technicians are posted to a unit on a Forces Base for about 18 months of on-job training which resembles a civilian apprenticeship program.

 Weapons Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including attending further technical training.
 At the end of this training phase, a Weapons Technician's trade knowledge, skills and experience are comparable to those of a civilian journeyman.

 There is also the possibility of taking training to reach Supervisor and Manager levels.
 The Supervisor level course takes about 15 weeks, and the Manager level course takes about nine weeks.

 As they progress in their career, Weapons Technicians who demonstrate the required ability and potential will be offered advanced training.
 Available courses include: